pwil0/zmk-config/README.md

 ### Combos
 The Esc key is nowhere to be found in any of the layers.
 Being a vim user I wanted it to be as easy to access as possible, so I put it in a combo of D and F.

+Whenever left thumb or right thumb is mentioned in the context of combos it means the Tab key or the Bksp key respectively.

 Other useful combos are:
 - F + V = Enter: to be able to use enter with the left hand
 - A + / = Bksp: to be able to use Bksp with the left hand